-There are quite a number of attractions that you will encounter on a trip to Samburu Park.
-When inside the park there are two visible mountains: Ololokwe and Koitogor which make for a good photography experience for the photographic tourists.
+There are quite a number of attractions that you will encounter on a luxury holiday to Samburu Park.
+There are two visible mountains inside the park: Ololokwe and Koitogor which make for a good photography experience.
 Many large game species famous in the plains of Northern Kenya are present here in abundance like the reticulated giraffe, Grevy’s zebra, gerenuk and oryx.
-In addition to the Cape buffalo, hippopotamus and elephant, the three big cats can also be spotted roaming the grassland vegetation, the lion, leopard and cheetah.
+In addition to the Cape buffalo, hippopotamus and elephant.
+The three big cats can also be spotted roaming the grassland vegetation, the lion, leopard and cheetah.

 The reserve is home to some 450 bird species, among which 5 species are reported to be vulnerable: Yellow-billed Ox-pecker, Great Egret, African Darter, Martial Eagle and White-headed Vulture.
 An interesting activity tourists can indulge in aside from game viewing is hiking up the Koitogor hill which offers panoramic views of the reserve and one can also spot numerous primates.